dcaulton/spectro/README.md

 ## SOFTWARE
 - Django with Python 3
-- Raspian Wheezy
+- Raspian Jessie
+- Django-Q for a message broker
+- SQLite for the db

 ## HARDWARE
 - Raspberry Pi 2 Model B with a camera module
-- Sainsmart 3.5" TFT display.
-This info page from Sainsmart also has a download link to a custom image of Raspbian Wheezy with support pre-installed: http://www.sainsmart.com/sainsmart-3-5-inch-tft-lcd-320-480-touch-screen-display-for-raspberry-pi-2-b-b.html
 - This Hamamatsu C12666MA micro spectrometer, with the breakout board from Pure Engineering: https://groupgets.com/manufacturers/hamamatsu-photonics/products/c12666ma-micro-spectrometer
 - An Arduino, I used an Arduino Uno